shoz-f/tfl_yolo3_ex/README.md

 You get these libraries in source and need to build them.

-There is the installation script in ./extra for your convenience.
+There is the installation script in ./extra for your convenience.<br>
-It downloads the sources, builds them and put them in suitable directories.
+It downloads the sources, builds them and put them in suitable directories.<br>
-You just run following commands line depending on your OS.
+You just run following command line depending on your OS.

 MSYS2/MinGW64: